NVIDIA/Megatron-LM/README.md

 The two tiers of parallelism are data and model parallelism.
 First, we facilitate two distributed data parallel implementations: a simple one of our own that performs gradient all-reduce at the end of back propagation step, and Torch's distributed data parallel wrapper that overlaps gradient reduction with back propagation computation.
 To switch between these two options use `--DDP-impl local` or `--DDP-impl torch`, respectively.
 As expected, Torch distributed data parallelism is more efficient at larger model parallel sizes.
 For example, for the 8.3 billion parameters model running on 512 GPUs, the scaling increases from 60% to 76% when Torch's distributed data parallel is used.
 However, the overlapping method requires more memory and for some configurations (e.g., 2.5 billion parameters using 2-way model parallel and 1.2 billion parameters with no model parallel) can make the overall training slower as a result.
 We empirically found that using a smaller model in those cases improves the training time.

 Second, we developed a simple and efficient intra-layer model parallel approach.
-To use model parallelism, add the `--model-parallel-size` flag to specify the number of GPUs among which to split the model, along with the arguments passed to the distributed launcher as mentioned above.
+To use model parallelism, add the `--intra-layer-model-parallel-size` flag to specify the number of GPUs among which to split the model, along with the arguments passed to the distributed launcher as mentioned above.
 With `WORLD_SIZE` GPUs and `MP_SIZE` model parallel size, `WORLD_SIZE`/`MP_SIZE` GPUs will be used for data parallelism.
-The default value for `--model-parallel-size` is 1, which will not implement model parallelism.
+The default value for `--intra-layer-model-parallel-size` is 1, which will not implement model parallelism.

 Other than these minor changes, the distributed training is identical to the training on a single GPU.